Buy your freehold

 Is your building eligible?

-Not all buildings can get the right to manage - there are a few exclusions.
-The bullets below give a steer, but bear in mind the law is complicated, so you'll need to ask a solicitor.
+Not all buildings can get the right to manage – there are a few exclusions.
+The bullets below give a steer, but bear in mind the law is complicated, so you'll need to ask a specialist solicitor.

 How to take over the building's management

-The process will hopefully be speedier than buying your freehold.
-If you have a managing agent in mind to take on the management tasks, it is quite possible they will handle the right-to-manage process for you for free on the understanding that you appoint them to manage the building afterwards.
-To find one, see further help below.
+If you have a managing agent in mind to take on the management tasks, it is quite possible they will handle the right-to-manage process for you for free on the understanding you appoint them to manage the building afterwards – though do check you're not being tied into a long-term contract in the process.
+To find a managing agent, see further help below.

 Step 1.
 Set up a right to manage company.